 In parallel to these program-level and Division-level faculty resources, there are non-faculty resources within the Division who you can go to for help.
-The following are good places to go to for help, you should go there first with administrative questions:
+The following are good places to go to for help:

-- The Division of Science Graduate Affairs Office: This office is the administrative home for most of the graduate programs within the Division of Science, including yours.
-The staff here work closely with grad students and with faculty to administratively oversee those graduate programs and student progress.
-The staff in this office know your program's faculty, are well-versed in your program's requirements and policies, and are up-to-date with the other sources of support oncampus.
-If you are unsure about whom to talk to first, the DivSci is often a good place to start as they can help you decide whom to approach and how to have that conversation. - Your Department Administration: These staff work in your department's office and are here to help their entire department community.
-These staff may be a bit less familiar with your graduate program requirements, but they know your department's faculty and any non-grad-program details about your department well. - The DivSci Pre-Award Office: If you are applying for grants or fellowships, please loop these staff in.
-They may be able to provide guidance and help you navigate the submission process. - Your program's Grad Department Representatives (GDRs): These graduate students were elected to represent the student body.
+- The Division of Science Grad Affairs Office: This office is the administrative home for most of the graduate programs within the Division of Science.
+The staff here work closely with grad students and faculty to administratively oversee those graduate programs and to monitor student progress.
+The staff in this office know your program's faculty, are well-versed in your program's requirements and policies, and are up-to-date with the other sources of support on-campus.
+If you are unsure about who to talk to first, the DivSci Grad Affairs Office is often a good place to start as they can help you decide who to approach and how to have that conversation.
+Within this office, either Anna Esposito, Anne Lazerson, Jane Theriault or Amy Smack is the primary contact for your graduate program.
+You should also feel free to contact Maryanna Aldrich, who oversees this group. - Your Department Administration: These staff work in your department's office and are here to help their entire department community.
+These staff may be a bit less familiar with your graduate program requirements, but they know your department's faculty and any non-grad-program details about your department well.
+If you are in the Computer Science or Psychology graduate program, your department office serves the role described above for the DivSci Grad Affairs Office. - The DivSci Pre-Award Office: If you are applying for grants or fellowships, please loop these staff in.
+They may be able to provide guidance and help you navigate the submission process. - Your program's Grad Department Representatives (GDRs): These graduate students were elected to represent the student body in your graduate program.
 One of the roles of the GDR is to bring concerns from students as a whole to the program faculty or to GSAS, so if you have a concern that you are comfortable discussing with your GDR it's a good idea to let them know.
 They cannot bring these concerns to the faculty to advocate for all students if they don't know about them, and there may be other students with similar concerns.
 Your GDRs may hold a student "town hall" once a semester or year to bring up issues, and this is a good forum to discuss some topics that may be weighing on your mind.